microsoft/TemplateStudio/docs/activation.vb.md

 **IsInteractive**

-Interactions with the app window and navigations are only available when the activation arguments extend from IActivatedEventArgs.
+Interacting with the app window and navigating is only available when the activation arguments extend from IActivatedEventArgs.
 An example for non-interactive activation is activation from a background Task.

 **InitializeAsync**